ilan274/ilan274.github.io/trybe-exercises/9_3/README.md

-# JavaScript ES6 - spread operator, parâmetro rest, destructuring e mais
+# JavaScript ES6 - spread operator, rest parameters, object/array/default destructuring, and abbreviation object literal

 1. **practice** As it stands, the so-called nationality (person) returns João is undefined. 😭 Adjust the arrow function nationality so that the nationality call (person) returns João is Brazilian.